nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ... descr of specific model....
 - Passive Infrared Sensors like xxxx to extrapolate how many people will pass through that street within night time frames ... descr of specific model....
-- Sound Sensors like xxxx capturing Loudness of that area Data Captured
-... descr of specific model....
+- Sound Sensors like xxxx capturing Loudness of that area Data Captured ... descr of specific model....

-- Rasberry pi model xxx as Proxy/Gateway consisting of
+Proxy/Gateway consisting of Rasberry pi model xxx including:
   - LoRa module
   - running a MQTT message broker
   - computing initial row data